-Do you have your camera with you where ever you go?
+Do you have your camera with you wherever you go?
 Are you constantly snapping pictures to add to your Instagram feed?
 Are you the go-to photographer at family functions?

 While you may be good at photography, before you jump in and start charging for picture taking services, research and plan your business strategy for greater success.
 Here's a snapshot of some pros and cons to consider as you investigate starting your own photography business.

-Steps to Starting a Home Based Photography Business
+Steps to Starting a Home-Based Photography Business

 If you're ready to start getting paid to take pictures, here are the steps to get started.

 1. Decide what types of photography services you’ll offer.

 Businesses and individuals need photographers for many reasons.
 Businesses need pictures of their products for brochures.
 Realtors need images of the homes they’re selling.
 Magazines need photos related to the articles they’re publishing.
 Or you can stick with non-business photography and take portraits or photograph weddings.

 The business plan outlines the details of your business, including the services you offer, how you’ll differ from the competition, financial projections, and marketing strategies.
 This is a good time to determine your pricing structure.
 For example, if you want to make $50,000 per year and believe you can book 26 weddings a year, you’d need to charge nearly $2,000 per wedding.
 Your pricing needs to take into account the cost of equipment, supplies, and travel, as well as your time.

 What you name your business will become the brand image, so choose a name that fits the type of photography you want to do.
 If you want to take kid portraits you can have a whimsical name, but if you want to do business photography or weddings, you’ll want something that sounds professional or elegant.
 If you don’t use your given name in your business name, you’ll likely need to file a fictitious name statement with your county clerk’s office.
-You also need to check with the U. S. Patent and Trademark office to insure the name isn’t protected by trademark.
+You may also need to check with the U. S. Patent and Trademark office to ensure the name isn’t protected by trademark.

 Once you have a business name and set up your business structure, you need to obtain a business license or permit as required by your city or county.
-Although you may take photos using a digital camera, since you’ll be giving people prints, you’ll need to collect sales tax if you live in a state that charges sales tax.
+Although you may take photos using a digital camera, since you’ll be giving people prints, you may need to collect sales tax if you live in a state that charges sales tax.
 Your state’s comptroller or tax office will have the necessary forms and information on how to collect and pay sales tax.
 Once you have your business license, you can open a business bank account.

-If photography is your hobby, you may already have much of the equipment you need; however, you’ll have to assess if the quality is high enough to charge for services.
+If photography is your hobby, you may already have much of the equipment you need.
+However, you’ll have to assess if the quality is high enough to charge for services.
 Along with a camera, you’ll also need lenses, flashes, batteries, photo editing software, quality photo paper and packaging used to deliver the photos to clients.
 You may also need lights and screens to control lighting.

 Along with business cards and brochures, build a website.
 Get permission from your subjects before posting their photos online.
 Also, set up social media accounts on networks your target market can be found.
 For example, if you’re doing wedding photos, you should have a Pinterest page.

 The key to success in a photography business is marketing.
 You can’t take and get paid for photos if no one hires you.
 Along with business cards, brochures and a website, use your personal and professional networks to spread the word about your business.
 Attend trade shows and events geared toward your market.
 For example, if you want to do wedding photography, attend wedding shows.
 If you want to take pet portraits, attend dog shows.